Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos,  Closing Season One, Entering Season Two.md

 Welcome, for those of you who desire to enter it together, into Season Two.

+We have learned from our indigenous elders about the importance of honoring the opening and closing of seasons and cycles.

 In April, we set out on a social experiment to explore the idea and reality that we are all, as a human species, engaged in a Meta Project that is bigger than any of us.

 Over four 6 week cycles, two quarters, we learned a massive amount, advanced some critical infrastructure, and came to relative consensus on the wise right patterns of action, principles, and values to guide the way forward.
 We broadened and deepened relationships in the network, traveled and spoke internationally, and came to the point where we now have the opportunity to engage in many projects with many groups at many levels of scale - from sectors like regenerative agriculture, to water, to hard hit communities like Pokot Kenya, to nation states like Estonia and Scotland, to international convening in partnership with Future Capital and the UN.